Quick Facts: Earning an Ed.D. in Tennessee

 - Tennessee Organization of School Superintendents (TOSS): TOSS is an advocate for public education in the state of Tennessee.
 It supports district leaders through legislative advocacy, professional learning, and membership services.

-Note: Keep in mind that state and national educator organizations often have funds and scholarships available for continuing education (e.g. Ed.D.).
+Note: State and national educator organizations often have funds and scholarships available for continuing education (e.g. Ed.D.).
 Check the website and ask about opportunities.

 Educational Leadership Events in Tennessee